Does my event require a permit from the City of Philadelphia?

 Events involving the closure of one or more City streets require a permit from the Streets Department.
 If the event is to take place in a residential district and is being applied for by an individual, the applicant must complete and submit a Block Party Application

 Festival – Special Event Applications must be received at least forty-days (45) days in advance of the event date.
-Please note that applications received within this window are subject to disapproval.
+Please note that applications received within this window are subject to late fee and are not guaranteed approval for the street closure.

 How do I reserve a neighborhood park or recreational area for my event?